-HD photos and video from variable low level angles are far more desired and effective than ground-based imagery for displaying the characteristics of large, complex properties with several buildings and large trees.
-The benefits of reduced cost, reduced noise interference and improved quality of presentation from the UAS will be greatly beneficial to many construction, real estate, film and hospitality professionals as well as community leaders, in the development of project site characteristics.
-The hospitality, real estate and construction industry will benefit from this low cost solution by increasing web traffic to locations and offering unique marketing content to attract more revenue to business and property.
-Dramatically increasing taxable opportunities for our nation.
-The site construction based photography occurs in restricted or other areas where access to the public is strictly limited and controlled.
-Under virtually all circumstances, all of the only property or structures near the construction sites are owned and operated by the same entity.
-As a result, the operation has no substantial impact on any third persons not involved in the actual site project.
+Low-level oblique photos and video from several angles are far more effective than ground- based imagery for displaying the characteristics of farmed crops, and complex properties with several buildings and large trees.
+The benefits of reduced cost, reduced noise interference and improved quality of presentation from the UAS will be valuable to and benefit construction professionals, farmers seeking to be responsible with costly irrigation and fertilizer resources, and community leaders in the development of project site characteristics.
+The construction and real estate based photography occurs in restricted or other areas where access to the public is strictly limited and controlled.
+As a result, the operation has no substantial impact on any third persons not involved in the actual site project

-Dronenautix LLC's requested exemption would permit the operation of small, unmanned UAS under controlled and "sterile" conditions in and on Construction Site Projects, Hospitality and in private Real Estate airspace that is: (i) limited, (ii) predetermined, (iii) subject to controlled access, and (iv) provide greater safety in connection with aircraft operations in the photography use in sterile established site projects.
-As established by the exemptions already granted by the FAA, approval of Dronenautix LLC exemption would enhance safety and fulfill the Secretary of Transportation's (the FAA Administrator's) responsibilities to "...establish requirements for the safe operation of such aircraft systems in the national airspace system."
+Elevated Perspective LLC's requested exemption would permit the operation of small, unmanned UAS under controlled conditions in and on construction site projects, unimproved and unoccupied farmland airspace that is: (i) limited, (ii) predetermined, (iii) subject to controlled access, and (iv) provide greater safety than manned aircraft operations of a similar nature and scope.
+As established by the exemptions already granted by the FAA, approval of Elevated Perspective LLC's exemption would enhance safety and fulfill the Secretary of Transportation's (the FAA Administrator's) responsibilities to "...establish requirements for the safe operation of such aircraft systems in the national airspace system."
 Section 333(c) of the Reform Act.

-Name and address of the applicant:
+The name and address of the applicant is: